tiantz17/MolSHAP/README.md

-# MolSHAP
-Source code for paper "MolSHAP: Interpreting Structure-Activity Relationships for Compound Optimization"
+# Source code for paper "MolSHAP: Interpreting Structure-Activity Relationships for Compound Optimization"

 The source core will be released after publication.